Pardoxa/lamp2/README.md

 To do that, just run the command "python3 compile.py build_ext --inplace".
 It will take about 10 minutes or so.

+NOTE: If you want to edit the python code later on, you first have to delete the matching "\*.so" file.
+Otherwise python will use the ".so" file for imports and not the ".py" file.
+So you might wonder why your editing is not doing anything.

 # Step 8

 Now we will work on the autostart of the script.